Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-The Reward: Ant Man was the number one overall pick in the 2020 NBA Draft, and averaged 19.3 points, 4.7 rebounds, 2.9 assists and 1.1 steals in 72 games as a rookie.
+For the record, we LOVE his game as much as any player under the age of 21 in the entire world.
+Ant Man was the number one overall pick in the 2020 NBA Draft, and averaged 19.3 points, 4.7 rebounds, 2.9 assists and 1.1 steals in 72 games as a rookie.
 Not only that, but he fits our profile of being someone who is a good bet to be on NBA.com's 10 top plays every night he's active.

 He's already the centerpiece of the Minnesota Timberwolves franchise and borderline dominates as a second year player, averaging 22.0 points, 6.7 rebounds and 3.6 assists 21 games into the 2021-22 season as of this writing.